Gowtham-app-developer/Android-Interview-Questions/CHAPTER-3.md

 ## What is ADB?

-- ADB is a command line tool.
+- The Android Debug Bridge (ADB) is a client-server program used in Android application development.
+- The Android Debug-Bridge is part of the Android SDK and is made up of three components: a client, a daemon, and a server.
-- It is used to bridge communication between an emulator instance (Android device) and background running daemon process (server).
+- It is used to manage either an emulator instance or an actual Android device.